 - You don’t know what other priorities people are working on.

 - Just because it took a couple of hours on your last project doesn’t mean this technical set up is the same and it can be done in the same timeframe.

 - Team members are likely to resent being given deadlines instead of being involved in the planning process so even if they could do it by Friday your task is now bottom of their priority list.

 At this point, you’re committed to a deadline without knowing whether the team member you need for this work is even in the office between now and Friday.
 Like I said, doomed.

-In my experience you get the best out of people by asking them to commit to dates, instead of imposing finish dates upon them.
+In my experience, you get the best out of people by asking them to commit to dates, instead of imposing finish dates upon them.
 Have a quick conversation with your technical colleagues along the lines of: “How much notice do you need to rebuild the server?
 Three weeks?
 Somewhere between 100 and 125 hours [(if you’re using ranged estimations]?
 Great.
 Now, how long will the rebuild take?”
-Those are the milestones and finish dates that need to go onto you project schedule.
+Those are the milestones and finish dates that need to go onto your project schedule.

 Once all of this data is on the schedule you can safely follow up for status updates.
 You aren’t micromanaging because you aren’t telling them what to do when.
 You’re doing your job, which is checking the work is on track and reporting accordingly.